 Milton Combe nestles peacefully between the Tavy Valley and Roborough Down.
 Open moorland is nearby, Plymouth City just a few miles to the south, and the former home of Sir Francis Drake (Buckland Abbey) is less than a mile away.
 The Who'd Have Thought It public house is located within close proximity.
 The area is rich in wildlife and amazing scenery with woodland/river/moorland walks all accessible from the property.

 Shortly after the quarry closed, around 1820, the Reverend Hunter bought the property and made it into one house called Hunters Pool.
-It was at that time a two-story extension was added.
-The land has been used as a market garden supplying fresh vegetables, including watercress, and fruit to the village and broader community.
-The extensive grounds contain many historical ponderables dating back to its time as a quarry, including underground leets and tunnels.
+It was at that time a two-storey extension was added.
+The land has been used as a market garden supplying fresh vegetables, including watercress and fruit to the village and broader community.
+The extensive grounds contain many historical ponderables dating back to its time as a quarry, including underground leats and tunnels.

 William Turner (JMW Turner - The Fighting Temeraire 1838) was able to capture the wonder of Milton Combe with the outline of Abbeyleat in the foreground on one of his regular painting visits to the region, dating around 1813.
 In the same way the views along the valley and at canopy level from all of the south facing windows, provides the same beauty he portrayed.